5 Things To Do Before Planning An Engineering Project

 However, some clients can be so difficult that they think it’s alright to add a few changes because these are very minimal.
 Then, when the contractor revises the price to give in to these ‘few changes’, they haggle the price.

-It's important for both parties to understand that the project scope is definite and final.
+Both parties need to understand that the project scope is definite and final.
 Otherwise, delays are bound to happen.
 If a certain work or adjustment that a client wants isn’t included in the original project scope, then this should be covered in a new contract and may even need an additional warranty.
+The kickoff meeting is the very first meeting you’re going to have with your client right after completing the project plan.

 3. Hold A Kickoff Meeting